jacebenson/cedar/docs/docs/security.md

 ## GraphQL

-GraphQL is a fundamental part of Redwood.
-For details on how Redwood uses GraphQL and handles important security considerations, please see the [GraphQL Security](graphql.md#security) section and the [Secure Services](services.md#secure-services) section.
+GraphQL is a fundamental part of Cedar.
+For details on how Cedar uses GraphQL and handles important security considerations, please see the [GraphQL Security](graphql.md#security) section and the [Secure Services](services.md#secure-services) section.

 ### Malicious Document Requests